swara12262/Swara12262/README.md

 - 💬 Ask me about <b> Data structures and Algorithms. </b>
 - 📫 How to reach me: https://www.linkedin.com/in/swaranjali-sawant/
 - 😄 Pronouns: ...
 She/Her.
 - ⚡ Fun fact: ...
-If I had to eat one type of food for the rest of my life it would be Pizza...
+If I had to eat one type of food for the rest of my life it would be just Vegetables...

 **Languages and Tools:**